Ontario Wind Turbines

 People call turbines bird blenders because they slice, maim and slaughter birds.

-Turbines will be built in the precise paths of the millions of birds that migrate to or through Ontario.
+Turbines are built in the precise paths of the millions of birds that migrate to or through Ontario.

 Turbines kill more bats than birds (their lungs explode from the turbine’s drop in air pressure).